wp-plugins/st-daily-tip/readme.txt

 8. If *Display Date* is not specified and *Display Day* is specified, the tip will only be shown on that date

 == Changelog ==
+= 1.0 =
+* Use of DataTables to display Tips
+* Provision to Search Tips

 = 0.9 =
 * Removed Few Bugs
 * Added Little Formatting to Admin Panel